sarbogast/development/README.md

 Here's what is happening:

 - **v**: The v flag stands for volume.
-You're mounting the current directory of the host which contains the config file in the root directory of the container.
+You're mounting the current directory of the host which contains the config file in the root directory of the container
-- **p**: You're mapping port 4984 of the container to the same value in the docker host (your machine).
+- **p**: You're mapping port 4984 of the container to the same value in the docker host (your machine)
-- **couchbase/sync-gateway**: The name of the image hosted on Docker Hub to run (see official [couchbase/sync-gateway](https://hub.docker.com/r/couchbase/sync-gateway/) page).
+- **couchbase/sync-gateway**: The name of the image hosted on Docker Hub to run (see official [couchbase/sync-gateway](https://hub.docker.com/r/couchbase/sync-gateway/) page)
-- **/www/sync-gateway-config.json**: The path to the config file you mounted in the container.
+- **/sync-gateway-config.json**: The path to the config file you mounted in the container

 Now open a new browser window at **http://192.168.99.100:4984** (replace the IP address if yours is different).
 You should see the Sync Gateway welcome message: